 The importance of animal diversity for system resilience

-Ecological resilience focuses on the adaptive capacity of an ecosystem and is defined as the amount of disturbance this system can absorb while remaining within the same stability range and retaining the same function(s), achieved through reinforcing within-system structures, processes and reciprocal feedbacks (Holling, 1996; Kaarlejärvi et al., 2015).
+Ecological resilience focuses on the adaptive capacity of an ecosystem and is defined as the amount of disturbance this system can absorb while remaining within the same stability range and retaining the same function(s), achieved through reinforcing within-system structures, processes and reciprocal feedbacks (Holling, 1996; Kaarlejärvi et al., 2015; Gladstone-Gallagher et al., 2019).

 Resilience strongly depends on the initial composition of the local ecological assemblage and the degree of disturbance (Sasaki et al., 2015).
 In highly disturbed areas, differences in the recovery trajectory of assemblages have been related to differences in the composition and the dispersal capacities of the surrounding species pool of colonists and the level of connectivity among populations, species and ecosystems (Allison, 2004).
 These factors influence both probability of species persistence by increasing the genetic diversity of local populations (Bach & Dahllöf, 2012) and capacity for recovery by providing sources of propagating organisms (de Juan et al., 2013).

 Biodiversity, a key factor for improving the long-term resilience of ecosystems (Awiti, 2011; Mori et al., 2013; Oliver et al., 2015), is frequently associated with high functional redundancy (i.e. presence of several species able to perform similar functions) (Sasaki et al., 2015; Kaiser-Bunbury et al., 2017) and high species complementarity (Lindegren et al., 2016).
 Both taxonomic (TD) and functional (FD) diversities, but not species richness, adequately capture the aspects of biodiversity most relevant to ecosystem stability and functionality (Mori et al., 2013).
 TD enhances resilience because most of the rare species within an assemblage are considered as functionally similar to the dominant ones and able to compensate their potential loss under changing environmental conditions, thus maintaining ecosystem functions.
-FD improves resilience because a more diverse set of traits increases the variety of potential responses to disturbance.
-This then increases the likelihood that species can compensate function(s) for one another lost during disturbance events (Moretti et al., 2006; Kühsel & Blüthgen, 2015).
-However, resilience is also likely to be scale-dependent (Shippers et al., 2015), i.e. a combination of traits providing resilience to small-scale disturbance can be ineffective against disturbance acting at largest scale.
+However, the maintenance of a particular assemblage is not a necessary requirement for the resilience of ecosystem functions (Oliver et al. 2015).
+Functions could be resistant to change or recovered following disturbance with taxonomically different assemblages of species, while exhibiting rather similar sets of traits (Gladstone-Gallagher et al. 2019) or maintaining interactions with sufficient resemblance to the previous system so as to allow it to be recognizably similar (Bregman et al., 2017).
+FD improves resilience because a more diverse set of traits increases the variety of potential responses to disturbance (Messier et al., 2019.
+This then increases the likelihood that species can compensate function(s) lost during disturbance events (Moretti et al., 2006; Kühsel & Blüthgen, 2015).
+However, resilience is also likely to be scale-dependent (Shippers et al., 2015; Gladstone-Gallagher et al., 2019), i.e. a combination of traits providing resilience to small-scale disturbance can be ineffective against disturbance acting at largest scale.
 As a result, the link between biodiversity and resilience is sometimes weak (Bellwood et al., 2003).
 If the trait structure of highly diverse animal assemblages remains rather stable after moderate stress, further intensification of human pressure can substantially reduce the variety of traits and results in significant alteration of functional diversity (Bregman et al., 2017).
-This raises the question of how to manage resilience and ecosystem services in socio-ecological systems?
+This raises the question of how to manage resilience and ecosystem services (i.e. the varied benefits that humans freely gain from the natural environment and from properly-functioning managed ecosystems, including provisioning, regulating, cultural and habitat and ecosystem functioning services) in socio-ecological systems?